No, Coronavirus Was Not Caused by 'Bat Soup'–But Here's What Researchers Think May Be to Blame

 Bats in general aren't entirely blameless, though...

-When news of any new, fast-spreading virus starts making the rounds, two things happen: public panic ensues and misinformation starts to proliferate—and the new Wuhan coronavirus has sparked both recently.
+When news of any new, fast-spreading virus starts making the rounds, two things happen: public panic ensues and misinformation starts to proliferate—and the new coronavirus has sparked both.

-While health officials across the world—and, honestly, the entire world in general—try to figure out what exactly the new Wuhan coronavirus is (Where did it start?
+While health officials across the world—and, honestly, the entire world in general—try to figure out what exactly the new coronavirus is (Where did it start?
 How is it transmitted?
 What's making it so infectious?), one thing in particular is certainly not helping anyone: Claims that it somehow originated with one woman eating something people are referring to as "bat soup."
-(Seriously—the searches for "bat soup" in Google Trends have truly skyrocketed recently).
+(Seriously—the searches for "bat soup" in Google Trends truly skyrocketed).

 Where exactly did the "bat soup" claim come from?